About HTTP, TCP and Web Speed

 Hypertext Transfer Protocol (HTTP)

-Standard Go library net/http provides by default the implementation of the HTTP/2 protocol, i.e. ISO/OSI stack layer 7, most commonly known as the application layer when referring to the TCP/IP Stack.
-HTTP (RFC 9110) is a client/server protocol specifically built for HTML documents transmission.
-When referring to the blog you are reading, the client is the browser, connecting securely (HTTPS) to the Go web server providing the content.
-The connection is actually proxied on 2 points on the way as shown in this diagram: Browser Client -> Cloudflare (Web Proxy) -> Traefik (L7 reverse proxy) -> Go web server.
+Standard Go library net/http provides an implementation of the HTTP/2 protocol by default, i.e. ISO/OSI stack layer 7, most commonly known as the application layer when referring to the TCP/IP Stack.
+HTTP (RFC 9110) is a client/server protocol specifically built for the transmission of HTML documents.
+In the case of the blog you are reading, the client is the browser, connecting securely (HTTPS) to the Go web server providing the content.
+The connection is actually proxied multiple times on the way as as follows: Browser Client -> Cloudflare (Web Proxy) -> Traefik (L7 reverse proxy) -> Go web server.
 While we can ignore the reverse proxy step, we won't ignore the Cloudflare proxy in the following analysis, since it will have non-trivial impact on the measurements.

 Transmission Control Protocol (TCP)

-Abstracting complexity is the norm in computer science: when we write some code, we can take for granted its compilation to machine code and execution on a particular CPU architecture.
-In the same way, when writing an HTTP web server, we take for granted the transport of documents between client and server from lower network stack implementations.
-As shown on figure 1, HTTP/2 relies on TCP as its transport layer.
+Abstracting away complexity is a basic rule in computer science: when we write some code, we can take for granted its compilation to machine code and execution on a particular CPU architecture.
+In the same way, when writing an HTTP web server, we take for granted that the transport of documents between client and server is handled from lower network stack layers.
+As shown on Figure 1, HTTP/2 relies on TCP as its transport layer.

 IP and LAN

-Down in the stack, TCP Segments are packed in Layer 3 IP (IPv4) packets, allowing data transmission between so called routers; in the common culture, the global mesh of routers is called the Internet.
+Down in the stack, TCP Segments are packed in Layer 3 IP (IPv4) packets, allowing data transmission between so-called routers; common culture refers to the global mesh of networks interconnected by routers as the Internet.

 But that's not all.
-To actually deliver the HTTP file to the destination machine you are reading this article from, the last-hop router needs to pack the IP Packet in a Layer 2 Frame routed to the network interface of the device: router-router and router-device communications occur at Layer 2 Ethernet Frames (either 802.3 or 802.11 standard, whether you are using Wi-Fi or not).
+To actually deliver the HTTP file to the destination machine you are reading this article, the last-hop router needs to pack the IP Packet in a Layer 2 Frame eventually routed to the network interface of the device: router-to-router and router-to-device communications occur via Layer 2 Ethernet Frames (either the 802.3 or 802.11 standard, depending on whether you are using Wi-Fi or not).

 A first calculation

-The maximum frame size transmitted between hops (switches) is 1518 bytes, limiting the TCP Maximum Segment Size (MSS) to 1460 bytes.
+The maximum Ethernet frame size transmitted between hops (switches) is 1518 bytes (1500 bytes of payload, known as MTU + 18 bytes of Ethernet header), limiting the TCP Maximum Segment Size (MSS) to 1460 bytes.

-TCP achieves a safe and ordered transmission relying on the slow-start process: after opening the connection, client and server gradually increase the number of segments (cwnd) exchanged on each Round Trip.
+TCP achieves a reliable and ordered transmission relying on acknowledgments and the slow-start process: after opening the connection, client and server gradually increase the number of segments (cwnd) exchanged per Round Trip.

 Given a window of 1 MSS, if we want to limit the download of an HTML page to 1 Round Trip Time (RTT), we need to limit the file size to 1460 bytes (this size includes the HTTP headers, usually compressed by HPACK, and TLS headers in case of HTTPS).